angrybacon/doomsday-wiki/markdown/articles/2020/06/22/fat-stacks.md

 ## The Doomsday Mirror

-This could just be titled "Scenario 3" however I want to give special mention to one of my personal favourite match-ups on Doomsday; the mirror!
+This could just be titled "Scenario 3" however I want to give special mention to one of my personal favourite matchups on Doomsday; the mirror!
 It used to be, for older DDFT, that this went a bit more like a Storm mirror with both players slinging discard spells at each other until one person managed to top deck a key winning piece.
 With the addition of the counter suite and other interactive